xmatters-jolin/xm-labs-remedy-9-rest-on-prem/README.md

 | `* REMEDY_WS_PASSWORD` | The Remedy API user's encrypted password.<br>Note: This is created using the xMatters Integration Agent's iapassword.bat utility.
 See the instruction [here](https://help.xmatters.com/ondemand/iaguide/iapasswordutility.htm).
 Once the file is created, open it up in any text editor and paste the contents into this value. |
 | `* REMEDY_WS_USERNAME` | Login ID of the Remedy User that will be making API calls. |

+### <a name="cibc2"></a>Review the Default Integration Builder Constants
+Note: There are many Constants defined in the Communication Plan (and described below), but only the ones that are environment specific need to be configured.
+Those will have an asterisk (*) in front of their name.

+* On the Communication Plans page, click the Edit drop-down menu for the "BMC Remedy ITSM - Incident - REST" Communication Plan then select Integration Builder
+* Click the "Edit Constants" button
 * Review these constants used by the scripts in the Communication Plan, and the "Remedy Rest Util" Shared Library.
 They all have default values that are suitable for getting started.

 | Constant               | Description                                                                |